ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: context.unregister(value):

-   Remove an object from the context registery, this object must be have been added to the registry before.
+   Remove an object from the context registry, this object must be have been added to the registry before.

    :param value: An object in the context registry